Evolving Surfaces and Evolving Implicit Differential Equations Via Contact Geometry and Singularities: Transitions of the curve of inflections of BIDE

-Theorem\,\ref{theorem:flat-umbilics} follows from these facts because the parabolic and flecnodal curves, and the godrons, hyperbonodes and ellipnodes are stable tangential singularities.
-The introduction of terms of higher degree (in order to get a generic $1$-parameter family) will deform the straight lines that form the flecnodal curve into smooth curves, but will not change the configurations.
+Theorem\,\ref{theorem:flat-umbilics} follows from these facts because the flecnodal and parabolic curves, and the godrons, hyperbonodes and ellipnodes are stable.
+The introduction of terms of higher degree (to get a generic $1$-parameter family) would deform the flecnodal curve, which consists of three straight lines, into smooth curves, but would not change the configurations.

 \begin{appendices}